SACAS went Global

 - on a flag, obtainable from SACAS Ireland, to be displayed at such premises.

-- The SACAS Ireland shall not permit its marks to be applied by certified clients to laboratory test, calibration or inspection reports or certificates.
+- The SACAS Ireland shall not permit its product, process, or service marks to be applied by certified clients to laboratory test, calibration, or inspection reports or certificates.

 -

-- identification (e.g. brand or name) of the certified client.
+- identification (e.g., brand or name) of the certified client.

-- the type of management system (e.g. quality, environment) and the applicable standard.
+- the type of management system (e.g., quality, environment) and the applicable standard.

-- SACAS Ireland who has issued the certificate.
+- SACAS Ireland has issued the certificate.

 - The Organization shall not make or permit any misleading statement regarding its certification.